hpe-dev-incubator/hpe-dev-portal/content/hackshackhome/hackshackhome-46.md

 ---
-title: "From Log Files to AI Insights: The 60-Year Evolution of Observability and AIOps"
+title: "From log files to AI insights: The 60-year evolution of observability and AIOps"
 active: true
 fit: contain
 path: https://developer.hpe.com/campaign/munch-and-learn/
 imageBackground: white
-description: "January 15, 2025: In an era where systems are increasingly complex and interconnected, the ability to monitor, understand, and optimize has evolved dramatically.
+description: "January 15, 2025: In an era where systems are increasingly complex and interconnected, the ability to monitor, understand, and optimize your IT landscape has evolved dramatically.
 This session takes you on a 60-year journey through the evolution of observability and the rise of Artificial Intelligence for IT Operations (AIOps)."
 background: background
 label: Register Now!
 priority: 2